-In this article, we will dive into network tokenisation and discover why merchants increasingly consider it not as an add-on but a fundamental tool for boosting their businesses.
-Let’s go!
+Let's dive into network tokenisation and discover why merchants consider it not as a new way to process card transactions but a fundamental tool for boosting their businesses.

 What is network tokenisation?

-Tokenisation technology is not new to payments and those who interact with them.
-It’s a process when entered card details are replaced with a random string of numbers — a token that can be used for processing payments without exposing sensitive details.
-But what is network tokenisation?
+If you interact with payment services, you have probably heard about tokenisation technology.
+It's a process when entered card details are replaced with a random string of numbers — a token that can be used for processing payments without exposing sensitive details.
+Essentially, network tokenisation only slightly differs from this concept.

-What prompted the world-known card networks to develop their tokenisation solutions?
-From the perspective of issuing banks, e-commerce payments are riskier and more vulnerable to fraud, so they are more likely to be declined.
+What prompted the world-known card networks to develop their network tokenisation solutions?
+From the perspective of issuing banks, e-commerce transactions are riskier and more vulnerable to fraud, so they are more likely to be declined.
 However, the ever-evolving e-commerce is more shaping the payment environment than adapting to it.
 To get rid of any barriers that may arise between merchants, issuing banks, and financial institutions, major card networks presented their own tokenisation services — Mastercard Digital Enablement Service (MDES) and Visa Token Service (VTS).
 This way, the payment network enables all participants in the payment flow to achieve the near-perfect balance between regulatory compliance, improved customer experience, and enhanced transaction security.

-Let’s say you’re a merchant that provides subscription-based services.
-Here’s what regular third-party tokenisation will do to your customers’ payments.
+Let's say you're a merchant who provides subscription-based services.
+Here's what third-party tokenisation will do to your customers' payments.

 - The customer enters their sensitive card details on your checkout page.
 By sending them, they put this data at your disposal for further regular payments.

-- Unencrypted payment information is redirected to the third-party PSP you partner with.
-The system creates a unique token assigned to the customer’s payment profile.
-This token will be securely stored on the provider’s PCI DDS compliant server and used for further transactions.
-Thus, the customer will not need to reenter card information to pay for your service next time.
+- Unencrypted payment information is redirected to the third-party payment service provider you partner with.
+The system creates a unique token assigned to the customer's payment profile.
+This token will be securely stored on the provider's PCI DDS compliant server and used for further transactions.
+Thus, the customer will not need to reenter the card information to pay for your service next time.

-- If the customer decides to reissue the card in another bank or it has expired, the token linked to it is no longer valid.
+- If the customer decides to reissue the card in another bank or it expires, the token linked to it will no longer be valid.
 Now you need to contact the customer to update the payment information in the system.
-Otherwise, you will not be able to receive new payments from them.
+Otherwise, you won't be able to receive new payments from them.

 The network tokenisation scenario is quite similar to the third-party one, but a few significant differences are worth noting.